theodorosmalezidis/students_perfomance/README.md

 ## 1. Duplicates, Missing Values

-Basic, start try to find duplicates and indentify if there are any missing values through our dataset with the following queries
+Basic start, try to find duplicates and indentify if there are any missing values through our dataset with the following queries

 ```sql
 SELECT